faabiopontes/daily-dose-of-development/building-web-apps-nodejs-express/library/README.md

 ### SQL Server on Azure
 - We created our pslibrary database at Azure
 - We should disable it after the course so we don't get charged a lot

+### Node Require Caching
+- When we require('mssql') over different files, Node uses the same instance, that's why we don't need to instantiate with the config in the bookRoutes file